Lefkada (city): Architecture

 The buildings of Lefkada City is a characteristic sample of anti-earthquake structure.
 The houses are built with wooden material, whole logs, stone chip and other more light materials.
 The city plan is based in the medieval city plan of Lefkada City.
 This was developed during the Venetian rule.
 Lefkada City has old temples built with local traditional architecture.
 The more famous are the temple of Agios Spyridon, Agioi Anargyroi and Panagia ton Xenon.

 Sports

 Lefkada City hosts sport clubs in several sports.
-The most historic is Tilikratis F.C., that was founded in 1925 and recently has played in Gamma Ethniki (third division).
+The most historic is Tilikratis F.C., that was founded in 1927 and recently has played in Super League2 (2nd division).